Apple to pay $38 billion in U.S. taxes on foreign cash, open new campus

-(Reuters) - Apple Inc (AAPL.O) will make about $38 billion in U.S. tax payments on its $252.3 billion in overseas cash in accordance with the tax law passed late last month, the company said on Wednesday.
+(Reuters) - Apple Inc (AAPL.O) on Wednesday said it will make about $38 billion in tax payments on its overseas cash and plans to open a second U.S. campus as part of a 5-year, $30 billion U.S. investment plan.

-The company also said it planned to open a new campus at a location that it will announce later this year.
+Apple said it plans a wave of investing and hiring in the United States and will create 20,000 jobs through hiring at its existing campus and the new one.
+It will announce the location later this year.

+About a third of the new spending will be on data centers to house its iCloud, App Store and Apple Music services.
+The company has data centers in seven states and also on Wednesday broke ground on an expansion of its operations in Reno, Nevada, where local officials granted it tax breaks on a downtown warehouse.

 The announced tax payment was roughly in line with what analysts expected from the tax bill, which requires companies to pay a one-time tax on foreign-held earnings whether they intend to bring them back to the United States or not.

-Apple had set aside $36.3 billion in anticipation of tax payments on its foreign cash, meaning the payment would not represent a major impact on its cash flow this quarter.
+Apple has $252.3 billion in cash abroad and previously had set aside $36.3 billion in anticipation of tax payments on its foreign cash, meaning the payment would not represent a major impact on its cash flow this quarter.

 Apple did not indicate how much, if any, of its cash it would actually bring back to the United States.

-Apple said it expected to invest over $30 billion in the United States over the next 5 years, and would create 20,000 jobs through hiring at existing campuses and through opening a new campus.
+Apple also said it would boost its advanced manufacturing fund, which it uses to provide capital and support to suppliers such as Finisar Corp (FNSR.O) and Corning Inc (GLW.N), from $1 billion to $5 billion.
+Apple said it plans to spend $55 billion with U.S.-based suppliers in 2018, up from $50 billion last year.

+Apple joins Amazon.com Inc (AMZN.O) in scouting for a location for a second campus.
+Amazon finished taking applications from cities in October for its second campus.

-Reporting by Sonam Rai in Bengaluru; editing by Patrick Graham and Marguerita Choy
+Reporting by Sonam Rai in Bengaluru; editing by Patrick Graham, Peter Henderson and Marguerita Choy